liibre/Rocc/README.md

 ## Examples

-For more details, see `vignettes` folder.
+For more details, see `Articles` section.